 How many people are reading your work?
 While you can’t be certain that article page views and full-text downloads mean people are reading your articles, many researchers still find these measures to be a good proxy.

-Duquesne Digital Commons displays download counts, and sends monthly updates about user engagement with the work that you have uploaded.
+Duquesne Scholarship Collection displays download counts, and sends monthly updates about user engagement with the work that you have uploaded.
 Many publisher websites also track views and downloads, and some allow you to set up notifications.
 Platforms like Figshare also provide this information, so you can track the interest in the datasets, slides, and other content you upload.